cysouw/diathesis/text/c09_adverbials.md

 **Notes**

-The verb *saugen* 'to suck' shows an interesting stack of diatheses.
-There are three roles involved, (i) the 'sucker' agent *Kind* 'child', (ii) the 'suckee' liquid *Milch* 'milk' that is being absorbed and (iii) the container *Tuch* 'cloth' that holds the liquid.
+The verb *saugen* 'to suck' [@next] shows an interesting stack of diatheses (see [@sec:intro-stacking] on the notion of a 'stack').
+There are three roles involved, (i) the 'sucker' agent ( *Kind* 'child') that does the sucking, (ii) the 'suckee' liquid (*Milch* 'milk') that is being absorbed and (iii) the container, *Tuch* 'cloth' that holds the liquid.
 Note that the choice of container in this example is slightly unusual to make the stack of diatheses clearer.
 The stack starts off with a basic intransitive construction [@next a], which leads via a caused motion diathesis [@next b] and a reflexive anticausative diathesis [@next c] to the current resultative location anticausative diathesis [@next d].

 ::: ex
-- [ N–p ] Das Kind saugt an dem Tuch.
+- Das Kind saugt an dem Tuch.
-- +> Caused motion ([@sec:prepositions-intransitive-location-as-result]) \
-  [ NAL ] Das Kind saugt Milch aus dem Tuch.
+- +> Caused motion ([@sec:prepositions-intransitive-location-as-result]): Das Kind saugt Milch aus dem Tuch.
-- +> Reflexive anticausative ([@sec:reflexive-anticausative-location]) \
-  [ –NL ] Die Milch saugt sich in das Tuch.
+- +> Reflexive anticausative ([@sec:reflexive-anticausative-location]): Die Milch saugt sich in das Tuch.
-- +> Resultative anticausative (this section) \
-  [ -pN ] Das Tuch saugt sich voll (mit Milch).
+- +> Resultative location passive (this section): Das Tuch saugt sich voll (mit Milch).
 :::

 ## Diatheses with promotion to subject